SuminizZ/SuminizZ.github.io/_posts/papers/gnn/2023-07-08-dl_on_graphs_1.md

 <br/>

-- There have been other attempts to generalize RNNs to capture graph-level patterns, including temporal patterns in dynamic graphs.
+- There have been other attempts to apply RNNs to capture graph-level patterns, including temporal patterns in dynamic graphs.

 - [**You et al**](https://arxiv.org/abs/1802.08773){:target='_blank'} :